A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Residual entropy and pseudo-transition

-Now we analyze the residual entropy in the phase boundary of states in sectors $n=1$ and $n=-1$.
-For this purpose, we will use the free energy given in \eqref{eq:free-energ} when $T\rightarrow0$.
-Hence, we can get the residual entropy at zero temperature.
-Let us assume that the energies $\varepsilon_{_{1,0}}$ and $\varepsilon_{_{-1,0}}$ depend on some arbitrary parameter $x$ (as illustrated in fig.\ref{fig:Spectral-energy}), e.g., magnetic field.
-Changing the parameter $x$, we can tune for a particular $x_{c}$ where adjacent states coexist, with the energy $\varepsilon_{c}$ of the phase boundary and corresponding degeneracy $G_{c}$.
+At zero temperature, the critical residual entropy (CRE) occurs at the phase boundary of two ground states.
+For this purpose, we can use the free energy given in \eqref{eq:free-energ} when $T\rightarrow0$.
+Hence, varying a given parameter $x$, we can get the residual entropy at zero temperature.
+Considering that the zero temperature phase transition arises at $x_{c}$, then adjacent states coexist, where we denote the critical energy $\varepsilon_{c}$ and corresponding critical degeneracy defined by $G_{c}$.